 Barry, Dave, Bob?
-More startups “humanize” their offerings
+More startups ‘humanize’ their offerings

 Other companies have taken the same tack in recent years, including an app that lets users save full-length webpages called Barry; the tech-focused health insurance company Oscar; and Clara, the virtual assistant company, whose name probably makes the most sense of the bunch, given that assistants have historically been actual people.

-Indeed, assigning tech startups human names dates back five years at least.
-Alex Friedman, president of Ruckus Marketing in New York, points to Casper, the mattress and bedding company whose brand evokes the fictional friendly ghost of the same name who helps keep his friends safe while they sleep.
+Indeed, assigning tech startups human names dates back at least five years.
+Alex Friedman, president of Ruckus Marketing in New York, points to Casper, the mattress and bedding company whose brand evokes the friendly ghost who helps keep his friends safe while they sleep.
 There’s also Harry’s, the shaving gear company whose name evokes, of course, hair.

 And companies have forever been named after their founders, tech or otherwise.
 The online education company Lynda.com is named after cofounder Lynda Weinman (who agreed to sell the business to LinkedIn for $1.5 billion in 2015).
 Venture-backed Philz Coffee is named after founder Phil Jaber.
 Wendy’s, the fast-food brand, was named after the daughter of founder Dave Thomas.

-Still, assigning companies human names simply to make tech products more approachable is a somewhat newer trend that one could imagine escalating quickly in the age of artificial intelligence.
-The question of whether it’s an approach to emulate — or avoid — is unfortunately (for startups) something on which branding experts can’t quite agree.
+Still, assigning companies human names simply to make tech products more approachable is a somewhat newer trend that’s poised to escalate quickly in the age of artificial intelligence.
+Unfortunately for startups, whether it’s an approach to emulate — or avoid — is something on which branding experts can’t quite agree.

 For his part, Friedman doesn’t think a company’s name is nearly as big a deal as everything that goes into supporting that brand.
 “The name itself is not the brand,” he says.
 “It’s an icon or component of what a company wants to build for itself, a focal point for how it’s building its business.
 I say this a lot, but the name is a lot less important than the weight that many people give it.”